sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Purpose

-To provide the Innovation, Information, and Technology Branch with an overarching strategy in the application of the [Government of Canada (GoC) Mandatory Procedures for Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Mandatory Procedures on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604), in the context of obtaining new Information Technology (IT) Solutions and assessing enhancements to existing IT Solutions.
+To provide the Innovation, Information, and Technology Branch (IITB) with an overarching strategy in the application of the [Government of Canada (GoC) Mandatory Procedures for Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and the [Mandatory Procedures on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604), in the context of obtaining new Information Technology (IT) Solutions and assessing enhancements to existing IT Solutions.

 The strategy includes:

-1. A **guiding policy**, which serves to clarify the application of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when obtaining IT Solutions in ESDC.
+1. A **guiding policy**, which serves to clarify the application of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when obtaining new or enhancing existing IT Solutions in Employment and Social Development Canada (ESDC).
-2. A **coherent set of actions** (an action plan), which serve to operationalize the application of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when obtaining IT Solutions in ESDC.
+2. A **coherent set of actions** (an action plan), which serve to operationalize the application of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) when obtaining new or enhancing existing IT Solutions in ESDC.

-The intent behind this strategy is to communicate a decision by the CIO (not yet approved) on a path forward (the Guiding Policy), and what investments are needed to operationalize that decision (the coherent set of actions).
+The intent behind this strategy is to communicate a decision by the Chief Information Officer (CIO) (not yet approved) on a path forward (the Guiding Policy), and what investments are needed to operationalize that decision (the coherent set of actions).

 ### Targeted Stakeholders

 This **strategy document** is targeted to stakeholders involved in obtaining an IT Solution as an outcome of an initiative as defined in the Policy on Project and Programme Management (PPPM).
 More specifically, stakeholders involved in architecting IT solutions, defining technology standards, developing, delivering, operationalizing and maintaining IT Solutions (such as Enterprise Architecture, Enterprise Operations, etc.) and guiding committees such as the Architecture Review Committee (ARC) and the Enterprise Architecture Review Board (EARB).
-This includes both IITB and non-IITB stakeholders such as, but not limited to, Business Functions, SSPB, CDO, ISB, IAERMB, and SSC.
+This includes both IITB and non-IITB stakeholders such as, but not limited to, Business Functions, Strategic and Service Policy Branch (SSPB), Chief Data Officer (CDO), Integrity Service Branch (ISB), Internal Audit Services Branch (IASB), and Shared-Services Canada (SSC).
 The list of stakeholders are listed in the [Coherent set of actions](#coherent-set-of-actions) and are expected to participate in the execution stage of this strategy necessary to operationalize the Guiding Policy.

 The **Guiding Policy**, once operationalized, will target stakeholders involved when the need for an IT Solution is raised, as well as when the IT Solution is conceptualized, architected, developed, delivered, operationalized, and maintained.